-A Sage Estimatin Linstance (sometimes referred to as a "server") consists of three primary components:
+A Sage Estimating instance (sometimes referred to as a "server") consists of three primary components:

-- An Address Book database
+- · An Address Book database

 - An estimate database

 - One or more standard databases

-You configure security for the instance and apply it to all contents, including the Address Book, all standard databases, and all estimates within the estimate database.
+You configure security for the instance, and then apply it to all contents, including the Address Book, all standard databases, and all estimates within the estimate database.

 Estimates are stored entirely within the estimate database.
-With the new Sage Estimating, you can use the Estimating Management Console feature to arrange your estimates in a hierarchy of tiers or "branches."
+With Sage Estimating (SQL), you can use the Estimating Management Console to arrange your estimates in a hierarchy of tiers or "branches."
 The branches you create in the Estimating Management Console are for organizational purposes only.
 They do not change the structure of your database.

 The location of your SQL Server database files (.mdf and .ldf files) depends in part on your operating system.
-See "SQL Server Express Installation" on page 12 for more information.
+See "SQL Server Express Installation" (page 11) for more information.